scienceguyrob/PulsarFeatureLab/README.md

 	If you use the code in your work please cite us using (or see bibtex below):

-	R. J. Lyon, B. W. Stappers, S. Cooper, J. M. Brooke, J. D. Knowles, Fifty Years of Pulsar Candidate Selection: From simple filters to a new principled real-time classification approach MNRAS, 000, p.000-000, 2015.
+	R. J. Lyon, B. W. Stappers, S. Cooper, J. M. Brooke, J. D. Knowles, Fifty Years of Pulsar Candidate Selection: From simple filters to a new principled real-time classification approach, Submitted to MNRAS.

 2. Requirements